Unicon/tool13demo/README.md

 Creating the database
 ---------------------
 Connect to your mysql server and use your values on YOURDATABASE, YOURDATABASEUSERNAME, YOURDATABASEUSERPASSWORD Set the right values in the properties file.
+This code was last tested with MySQL version 8.0.28.

 `mysql> create database YOURDATABASE DEFAULT CHARACTER SET utf8 ; Query OK, 1 row affected (0.00 sec)`